ArashDemehri/falai-fluxui-pluslora/README.md

 ## Acknowledgements

 - [Fal.ai](https://www.fal.ai) for providing the Flux image generation models and API.
-- All contributors who have helped to improve this project.
+- this is a fork of https://github.com/strykerx/falai-fluxui